Pattinson plays Connie, a slimeball dirtbag and all-round

 chopping it up and throwing the pieces into the Hudson.

 Everything about this grimy genre flick demonstrates a wicked film-making talent.
 Thrillers don’t get much better.
-You get the impression that the Safdie brothers called their film Good Time because they knew a better one wasn’t going to be had at Cannes.
-They were right.

 |What||Good Time film review|